Modelling your Domain in Sequent

 post/ # Files are grouped by aggregate root

-commands.rb # All post command go here
+commands.rb # All post commands go here

 events.rb # All post events go here